jorbinjubin/sync/Chem12.md

   * Expressed in kJ

+* All chemical reactions release or absorb heat.

 * System refers to the sample that is under investigation

 * Everything that isn't the system, is the surroundings

 * The systems and surroundings interact by exchanging energy and matter

+  (On the left are System Types)

   |          | Transfers Heat | Transfers Matter |
   | -------- | -------------- | ---------------- |